Research in the Teaching of English

 Submitting a Revised Manuscript.
 When you return a revised manuscript, you need to include a letter detailing how you have responded to each of the requested revisions.
 After receiving your revised manuscript, the editorial team will decide if it needs to go out for review again, and if so, by how many reviewers.
 The editorial team may decide to use the original or new reviewers.
 Whether the revised manuscript is sent out to external reviewers or is only reviewed by the editorial team, the editorial team will make a decision whether to accept the manuscript, accept with further revisions, ask that the manuscript be revised and resubmitted, or reject the manuscript.
 The decisions will be accompanied by a detailed letter.
 Please note, it is not unusual for a manuscript to go through multiple rounds of revision.

 - Sound and Clear Argumentation.
 Overarching the evaluation of a manuscript is the soundness and depth of the argument being made.
 As there are many different forms of argumentation, and since argumentation reflects diverse academic disciplines as well as diverse cultural contexts, there cannot be a single set of criteria for a sound argument, nor can criteria be enumerated nor represented by a formula.
 Nonetheless, a manuscript should present sound and clear argumentation even recognizing the diversity of ways in which argumentation is defined.
 For discussions of arguments in research and theorizing in the social sciences and in the humanities, we refer you to American Educational Research Association (2006, 2009), Eemeren et al. (2017), Olmos (2017), and Toulmin (2003), among others.
+The RTE editors have provided a series of videos on research-based argumentation.
+They can be found on the RTE YouTube channel by following this link.

 - Contribution to the Field.
 Does the manuscript make a new and substantial contribution the field?
 Does the manuscript identify a research problem that is significant for the field of language arts, literacy, and/or literary education?
 Is the problem identified, or the approach to the problem that is taken, original?
 Do the findings or conclusions deliver new insights in relation to that problem?